 The ingredients are toxic, so make sure to keep it away from your actor’s eyes and mouth.

 Want to make some edible blood?
 We have a lip-licking recipe for that.

 An Edible Blood Recipe

 If you're doing Shakespeare or anything else that has stabbing, you might need some stage blood or blood you can make on a budget.
 That's where this edible blood recipe comes into play.
 As I scoured the internet for the best edible fake blood recipe, I stumbled upon Tom Savini’s Special Effects School in Pennsylvania.
 As a PA boy myself, I can’t help but give props (pun intended) to Jerry Gergely, who is the school’s director.
-He’s been able to cut out the deadly ingredients and create his own DIY fake blood recipe that probably tastes great.
+He’s been able to cut out the deadly ingredients and create his own DIY that probably tastes great.